salesforce/storm-dynamic-spout/README.md

 [SidelineSpout](src/main/java/com/salesforce/storm/spout/sideline/SidelineSpout.java) - Implements Storm's spout interface.
 Everything starts and stops here.

-[Consumer](src/main/java/com/salesforce/storm/spout/sideline/kafka/Consumer.java) - This is the high-level Kafka consumer built ontop of [`KafkaConsumer`](https://kafka.apache.org/0100/javadoc/index.html?org/apache/kafka/clients/consumer/KafkaConsumer.html) that manages consuming messages from a Kafka topic as well as maintaining consumer state information.
+[Consumer](src/main/java/com/salesforce/storm/spout/sideline/kafka/Consumer.java) - This is the high-level Kafka consumer built ontop of [`KafkaConsumer`](https://kafka.apache.org/0100/javadoc/index.html?org/apache/kafka/clients/consumer/KafkaConsumer.html) that manages consuming messages from a Kafka namespace as well as maintaining consumer state information.
 It wraps `KafkaConsumer` giving it semantics that play nicely with Storm.  `KafkaConsumer` assumes messages from a given partition are always consumed in order and processed in order.
 As we know Storm provides no guarantee that tuples emitted into a topology will get processed and acknowledged in order.
-As a result tracking which messages within your Kafka topic have or have not been processed is not entirely trivial, and this wrapper aims to deal with that.
+As a result tracking which messages within your Kafka namespace have or have not been processed is not entirely trivial, and this wrapper aims to deal with that.

 [VirtualSpout](src/main/java/com/salesforce/storm/spout/sideline/kafka/VirtualSpout.java) - Within `SidelineSpout`, you will have one or more `VirtualSpout` instances.